luizbgomide/EclipsePhase2e-ptbr/src.clean_html/18/22-titan-machines-and-minions.md

 ---

-- **Grapple:** 50 ([Grappling](../12/02-melee-combat.md#grappling)), requires superior success, on next action puppet will make a called shot (−10) on target’s access jacks to plug in a [disabler](../16/17-espionage-and-security-tech.md) or direct fiberoptic link to initiate a mindware hack
+- **Grapple:** 50 ([Grappling](../12/02-melee-combat.md#grappling)), requires superior success, on next action puppet can use its action to maintain the grapple to also either plug in a [disabler](../16/17-espionage-and-security-tech.md) or a direct fiberoptic link to initiate a mindware hack
 - **Mindware Hack:** 60 ([Mindware Hacking](../13/17-mindware-hacking.md))
 - **Shock Baton:** 40, DV 1d10, reach, shock